 Could We, Please, Finally, Move Forward?
 Reinventing the Wheel in Digital Higher Ed Research

 I keep hearing that the pace of change is picking up in digital higher education in 2017; that higher education is in a period of "transformation".
-And yet . . . as if to deliberately splash cold water on my happy thoughts, I read a short article in this morning's Times Higher Education Supplement (source) which suggests otherwise.
+And yet . . . as if to splash cold water on such happy thoughts, I read a short article in the Times Higher Education Supplement (source) which suggests otherwise.

 The National Tertiary Education Union in Australia just released a report that, according to one of the authors, "explodes the myth" that it takes less time to prepare and teach an online course than on-campus courses.
 (Report: study)